thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-nsg-quickstart-powershell.md

 <properties
-   pageTitle="Ouvrir des ports sur une machine virtuelle Azure à l’aide de PowerShell | Microsoft Azure" description="Découvrez comment ouvrir un port / créer un point de terminaison sur votre machine virtuelle Windows à l’aide du modèle de déploiement Azure Resource Manager et d’Azure PowerShell" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Open ports to a VM using PowerShell | Microsoft Azure" description="Learn how to open a port / create an endpoint to your Windows VM using the Azure resource manager deployment mode and Azure PowerShell" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"